Kleadron/bepuphysics1/README.md

 I've also gotten rid of ConversionHelper and moved the physics engine back to using the XNA math types to make it more convenient to use.

 I'm not a genius about physics engines, so I don't plan on maintaining this fork as a continuation of the original.
-I just hope someone finds this useful.
+This is mainly intended for my own use, so if anyone else finds it useful then that's a bonus.

 ## BEPUphysics v1